 In February 2008, the Company adopted the 2008 Stock Plan (the "2008 Plan").
 The 2008 Plan provides for the granting of options to purchase common stock and common stock to employees, directors and consultants of the Company.
-The Company may grant incentive stock options ("ISOs"), non-statutory stock options ("NSOs") or restricted stock under the 2008 Plan.
+The Company may grant incentive stock options, or ISOs, non-statutory stock options, or NSOs, or restricted stock under the 2008 Plan.
 ISOs may only be granted to Company employees (including directors who are also considered employees).
 NSOs and restricted stock may be granted to Company employees, directors and consultants.
-Options may be granted for terms of up to ten years from the date of grant, as determined by the Board of Directors, provided however, that with respect to an ISO granted to a person who owns stock representing more than 10% of the voting power of all classes of stock of the Company, the term shall be for no more than five years from the date of grant, as determined by the Board of Directors, provided however, that with respect to an ISO granted to grant, as determined by the Board of Directors, provided to an employee who at the time of grant of such option owns stock representing more than 10% of the voting power of all classes of stock of the Company, the exercise price shall not be less than 110% of the estimated fair value of the shares on the date of grant.
+Options may be granted for terms of up to ten years from the date of grant, as determined by the Board of Directors, provided however, that with respect to an ISO granted to a person who owns stock representing more than 10% of the voting power of all classes of stock of the Company, the term shall be for no more than five years from the date of grant.
+The exercise price of options granted must be at a price no less than 100% of the estimated fair value of the shares on the date of grant, as determined by the Board of Directors, provided however, that with respect to an ISO granted to an employee who at the time of grant of such option owns stock representing more than 10% of the voting power of all classes of stock of the Company, the exercise price shall not be less than 110% of the estimated fair value of the shares on the date of grant.

 In October 2013, the Company adopted the 2013 Stock Incentive Plan (the "2013 Plan").
-The 2013 Plan was subsequently approved by the Company's stockholders and became effective on November 4, 2013, immediately before the closing of the Company's initial public offering ("IPO").
+The 2013 Plan was subsequently approved by the Company's stockholders and became effective on November 4, 2013, immediately before the closing of the Company's initial public offering, or IPO.
 Following the effectiveness of the 2013 Plan, no additional options were granted under the 2008 Plan.
 An aggregate of 1,700,000 shares were initially reserved for issuance under the 2013 Plan.
-In addition, to the extent that any awards outstanding or subject to vesting restrictions under the 2008 Plan are subsequently forfeited or terminated for any reason before being exercised or settled, the shares of common stock reserved for issuance pursuant to such awards as of the closing of the IPO will become available for issuance under the 2013 Plan.
-The remaining shares available for grant under the 2008 Plan became available for issuance under the 2013 Plan upon the closing of the IPO.
+In addition, to the extent that any awards outstanding or subject to vesting restrictions under the 2008 Plan are subsequently forfeited or terminated for any reason before being exercised or settled, the shares of common stock reserved for issuance pursuant to such awards as of the closing of the IPO will become available for issuance under the 2013 Plan upon the closing of the IPO.
 On the first day of each year from 2014 to 2023, the 2013 Plan authorizes an annual increase of the lesser of 4% of outstanding shares on the last day of the immediately preceding fiscal year or a lesser amount as determined by the Company's Board of Directors.
-As of December 31, 2019, 1,954,799 shares were available for future issuance under the 2013 Plan.
+As of December 31, 2020, 3,061,589 shares were available for future issuance under the 2013 Plan.